thapaliya123/Generative-AI-With-Large-Language-Models/README.md

 # Next Steps
-- Taking [DeepLearning.ai](https://www.deeplearning.ai/short-courses/) as it focuses more on individual components discussed in this course.
+- Taking [DeepLearning.ai Short courses](https://www.deeplearning.ai/short-courses/) as it focuses more on individual topics on Large Language Models discussed in this course.
-- Applying this knowledge to solve real world task taking some open source dataset and models.
+- Applying this knowledge to solve real world task taking some open source datasets and models.

 **`Anish Thapaliya @ 2023`**